Vocabulary and language development in children at 4-5 years

 By the time your child is 4½ years old, strangers can understand almost every word your child says.

-Your child might still have trouble using some speech sounds – for example, saying ‘fing’ for ‘thing,’ or ‘den’ for ‘then’.
-Your child might also occasionally mispronounce some complex words by missing sounds – for example, saying ‘amblance’ instead of ‘ambulance’ or ‘paghetti’ instead of ‘spaghetti’.
+Your child might still have trouble using some speech sounds.
+For example, they might say ‘fing’ for ‘thing’ or ‘den’ for ‘then’.
+Your child might also occasionally mispronounce some complex words by missing sounds.
+For example, they might say ‘amblance’ instead of ‘ambulance’ or ‘paghetti’ instead of ‘spaghetti’.

 Your child will keep getting better at storytelling, although they might sometimes give too much or not enough information.
 They might also have trouble telling things in order and making it clear who they’re talking about.
 Their story endings might not make sense or might seem sudden.